Umuzi-org/tech-department/content/projects/kotlin/project-7/diffutil-data-binding-with-recycler-view/_index.md

   soft: []
 ready: true
 submission_type: repo
-title: Diffutil Data Binding with Recycler-View.
+title: Diffutil Data Binding with Recycler-View
 ---

 ### App overview

 The sleep-tracker app has two screens, represented by fragments, as shown in the figure below.

 ![](76ec2be31e018176.png)